dashpay/docs/docs/user/network/dashmate/index.rst

 Install dashmate
 ----------------

 There are several methods available for installing dashmate.
+Installing the Linux, MacOS, or Windows packages from the `GitHub releases page <https://github.com/dashpay/platform/releases/latest>`__ is recommended for mainnet masternodes.

 .. _dashmate-install-deb: